tmcgilchrist/capnp-rpc/README.md

 }
 ```

-This version of the protocol adds a `heartbeat` method.
+This version of the protocol adds a `heartbeat` method, which gets the number `@1`.
+Fields must be numbered consecutively starting from zero in the order in which they were added.
+This shows how the protocol has evolved over time.
+Further details in the [schema specification][schema].

 Instead of returning the text directly, it will send it to a callback at regular intervals.

-The new `heartbeat_impl` method looks like this:
+The new `heartbeat_impl` method (* server section *) looks like this:

 ```ocaml
     method heartbeat_impl params release_params =